jarviscanada/jarvis_data_eng_BarbodRouzbahani/README.md

 # Barbod Rouzbahani .
 Jarvis Consulting

 Greetings!
 I am a 23-year-old developer located in Guelph, Ontario (willing to relocate!), and I love to help people using the skills I have!
 I have a Bachelor of Computer Science from the University of Guelph, and I am passionate about designing and developing websites.
 In my programming journey so far, I have learned to program in JavaScript, Python, HTML/CSS, Java, and C, and have had the privilege of learning and working with technologies like Angular, Node/Express, and Docker.
 In addition to these, I have React, Photoshop (for UI), and MongoDB on my goals list to become better at what I like to do!
-Also, besides the technical part of the project, I am interested in the design and the artistic parts as well, since doing art (sketching) is one of my hobbies.
+I am also interested in the design and the artistic parts of a project besides the technical part, since doing art (sketching) is one of my hobbies.
 This means that I could be of great help when it comes to the UI of a project!

 ## Skills